adrielcafe/kaptain/README.md

 Ideally, you should inject this instance as a **singleton** using a DI library.
 Check the [sample app](https://github.com/adrielcafe/kaptain/blob/master/sample/src/main/java/cafe/adriel/kaptain/sample/App.kt) for an example using [Koin](https://github.com/InsertKoinIO/koin/).

 ### 3. Navigate between activities
-Now you can open any Activity, from any module, by calling `kaptain.sail()`:
+Now you can sail to any Activity, from any module:

 ```kotlin
 class FeatureAActivity : AppCompatActivity() {